enonic/old-xp-doc/doc/developer/projects/index.rst

 Projects
 ========

-This section brings you an overview of how to setup, build and deploy new projects for applications and libraries.
+This section provides an overview of how to setup, build and deploy new projects for applications and libraries.

 .. toctree::
     :maxdepth: 1